Perkedel/Kaded-fnf-mods/CREDIT.md

 - https://www.heikoplate.de/psruti.html PSR UTI.
 Used for enchancing MIDI quality into Yamaha Musicsoft MIDI
 - https://odysee.com/@JOELwindows7:a/GurukuTersayang_MIDI:d?r=FKgkgQ5Mr5kWhLj6fG8zZkeMVtj4pLHm the MIDI of Guruku Tersayang. originally by Helly Hilmi (website gone), edited by JOELwindows7 with Sekaiju & then enchanced with PSR UTI
 - https://openmidiproject.osdn.jp/Sekaiju_en.html Sekaiju.
 Compose and edit MIDI, support almost all MIDI file standard data editing from notes to special data like SysEx.
-- https://github.com/luckydog7/Funkin-android followed almost everything just to make this Perkedel Kaded fnf mod works also on Android
+- https://gamebanana.com/mods/300796 (Warning: has NC, ND) https://github.com/luckydog7/Funkin-android luckydog7. followed almost everything just to make this Perkedel Kaded fnf mod works also on Android
 - https://github.com/ninjamuffin99/Funkin also manually yoink the last code directives where Kade engine didn't think it could've work in Linux and macOS too like Discord RPC stuffs. also add naughtiness according to week 7 update on newgrounds which btw according to [this tankman fact from Darnebolian](https://youtu.be/ZlRPJ8Umt0A?t=201 ) this toggle `naughtiness` does nothing at the moment. so eh heh. whatever okay!
 - https://inkscape.org there's a symbol panel that has all common symbols you can freely use. press `Shift` + `Ctrl` + `Y` or top menu `Object`, `Symbols (Shift + Ctrl + Y)`. there's more symbols too https://inkscape.org/gallery/=symbol/?order=liked . and this one too https://github.com/PanderMusubi/inkscape-open-symbols that I believe we've installed.
 - https://github.com/PanderMusubi/inkscape-open-symbols the symbols collection for Inkscape yay!